-When you arrive in Lauterbrunnen by train, it’s an easy walk from the station through the village to a number of different scenic viewpoints of Staubbach Falls and upper Lauterbrunnen Valley.
+When you arrive by train, it’s an easy walk from the station through the village to a number of different scenic viewpoints of Staubbach Falls and upper Lauterbrunnen Valley.

-Staubbach Falls is one of the impressive waterfalls I have ever seen which is why I have added it to this Lauterbrunnen travel guide!
+Staubbach Falls is one of the most impressive waterfalls I have ever seen which is why I have added it to this travel guide!

-These glacial falls gush down from the 300 meter high peaks and emerge into the river that cuts through the village of Lauterbrunnen.
+These glacial falls gush down from the 300-meter-high peaks and emerge into the river that cuts through the village.

-Visiting Staubbach Falls is one of the best things to do in Lauterbrunnen in summer and in winter.
+Visiting Staubbach Falls is one of the best things to do in summer and in winter.

 After taking some photos of the falls from the village, follow the road down till you reach the base of Staubbach Falls.
 You can walk up the stairs and into a man-made grotto that leads behind Staubbach Falls.

 From inside the grotto, peering out looks like a scene out of Jurassic Park, without the dinosaurs, unfortunately!
-The view of the distant glacier-filled Lauterbrunnen Valley is mesmerizing and almost looks too good to be true.
+The view of the distant glacier-filled valley is mesmerizing and almost looks too good to be true.

-On a clear day, you can spot paragliders and base jumpers soaring around in the skies above and distant waterfalls flowing heavily over the edge of the towering cliffs into Lauterbrunnen Valley.
+On a clear day, you can spot paragliders and base jumpers soaring around in the skies above and distant waterfalls flowing heavily over the edge of the towering cliffs.

 #2 TRÜMMELBACH FALLS

-Trümmelbach Falls can be found in the heart of Lauterbrunnen.
-They are the world’s only glacier waterfalls that are accessible underground by lift, galleries, tunnels, paths and platforms.
+Trümmelbach Falls can be found in the heart of the valley.
+They are the world’s only glacier waterfalls that are accessible underground by lifts, galleries, tunnels, paths, and platforms.

-There is an easy walking trail from Lauterbrunnen Village that will take you through vast meadows in the direction of Trümmelbach Falls.
+There is an easy walking trail from the village that will take you through vast meadows in the direction of Trümmelbach Falls.

-Trümmelbach Falls carries the water from the glaciers of Jungfrau down to Lauterbrunnen Valley.
+Trümmelbach Falls carries the water from the glaciers of Jungfrau down to the valley.
 Up to 20,000 liters of water travel through the falls per second, they are a sight and a sound to behold.

 #3 MÜRREN VILLAGE

-This delightful village of Mürren lies at the very end of Lauterbrunnen Valley, filled with traditional chalets and idyllic village life.
+This delightful village of Mürren lies at the very end of the valley, filled with traditional chalets and idyllic village life.

-You can jump on the public bus No. 141 that runs from Lauterbrunnen to Mürren every thirty minutes.
+You can jump on the public bus No. 141 which runs to Mürren every thirty minutes.
 The bus departs from outside Lauterbrunnen Railway Station or you can hail it down on the main road near Trümmelbach Falls.

 The bus journey time is around twenty minutes.
-Click Here to see the Lauterbrunnen Bus 141 timetables.
+Click Here to see the Bus 141 timetables.

-This picturesque village of Mürren is a must-see spot and I highly recommend adding it to your list of places to visit in Lauterbrunnen.
+This picturesque village of Mürren is a must-see spot and I highly recommend adding it to your list of places to visit.

 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE